leedmitri/neotcg/README.md

 # FAQ & Debugging
 **Where do I put signatures?**
-Signatures can be listed in UPDATEkeepingcards.js, and their image placed in your cards folder as if a normal card.
+Signatures can be listed in logs as if a normal card, and their image placed in your cards folder.

 **Where do I put mastery images?**
 Mastery images go in your cards folder as if a normal card.
 When you master a deck, it will automatically put the mastery image on your home page.